loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 - Download the Windows "without installer" option (~37M)
 - Unzip the download in C:\

-This will create a folder 'C:\mysql'.
+This will create a folder 'C:\mysql-4.xxxxx'.
+Rename this folder to:
+C:\mysql

+If you already have a MySQL installation, you will either have to uninstall it first, or make any changes as implied by the Manual Installation notes below.

 Install Alfresco Tomcat Bundle